Euro zone finance ministers dismiss Greek exit "propaganda"

 BRUSSELS/ATHENS (Reuters) - Euro zone finance ministers dismissed talk of Greece leaving the euro zone as “propaganda and nonsense” on Monday, but said the country had to respect the terms of the bailout program agreed with the EU and the International Monetary Fund.

-If Greece can form a government and that government signs up to the bailout agreement, then it’s possible some of the targets in the program could be softened, the chairman of the euro zone finance ministers, Jean-Claude Juncker, said.
+If Greece can form a government and that government signs up to the bailout agreement, then it is possible some of the targets in the program could be softened, the chairman of the euro zone finance ministers, Jean-Claude Juncker, said.

 “The exit of Greece out of the euro was not the subject of our debate today.
 Absolutely no one, absolutely no one, argued in that sense,” he said after six hours of talks among the 17 ministers from the euro zone countries.